 In other words, living on the campus will ensure you the cosiness of home and experience, just like in a five-star hotel.

 If you still choose not to live on the campus, your living costs will be between €600 - €800, based on your needs (rent not included).
-You can rent a single bedroom apartment in Milan for €700 - €1000 per month, depending on how close you are to the city centre.
-Medlink Students will be here to help you find the best accommodation according to your needs and budget.
+You can rent a single-bedroom apartment in Milan for €700 - €1000 per month, depending on how close you are to the city centre.
+Medlink Students will help you find the best accommodation according to your needs and budget.

 In a cultural sense, Milan is a spectacular location beyond doubt.
 The signature opera house La Scala and the art gallery Pinacoteca di Brera are experiences that could nourish any taste.
 However, the city holds many more galleries, operas, theatres, and museums.